Percentage Problems Practice - Calculate Discounts & Values

 Step-by-Step Solution

-In order to determine the percentage of 75 out of 100, apply the percentage formula:
+In order to determine what percentage 25 is out of 100, we use the following formula:

-Percentage=PartWholeร—100 \text{Percentage} = \frac{\text{Part}}{\text{Whole}} \times 100
+Percentage=PartWholeร—100% \text{Percentage} = \frac{\text{Part}}{\text{Whole}} \times 100\%

 Answer: